Launching soon. Founders pricing locked in.

 It plans, writes, tests, then iterates.

 Describe what you want.
-Qwentin breaks it into a plan, builds it, runs your tests, and fixes whatever broke until they pass.
+Qwentin breaks it into a plan, builds it, runs your tests, and works through whatever broke.
+Most things it fixes on its own.
+The rest it brings back to you with a question.
 You steer instead of typing.

 No copy-pasting between a chat window and your editor.
 The agent has your project and your terminal.